grasp-labs/daas-service-monitor/frontend/README.md

 - 1. Sort success filed in the tabulator table to show the failed servers at top of the table.
 -  2. Add loading indicator/snipper in order to show the user to wait until data is fetched and rendered in the browser.
+-  3. Add auto refresh which refreshes the web page based on defined time interval.
--  3. Add security layer to this application by adding login page and authentication aspect.
+-  4. Add security layer to this application by adding login page and authentication aspect.
 The user needs to first login in order to see the home page.
--  4. Add testing for login and home page to make sure that the actual result is the same as expected result.
+-  5. Add testing for login and home page to make sure that the actual result is the same as expected result.

 ## Deployment